AminAzari/ARIMA/README.md

 # ARIMA
 In this project, we aim at estimating Bitcoin price based on its history using ARIMA model.
-Towards this end, our repository contains 3 main files, including part1, part2  and part 3, and  several data files .
+Towards this end, our repository contains 3 main files, including part1, part2  and part 3, and  several data files (zipped into data_aux.zip).
 Part1 includes loading packages, reading data, checking its stationarity, and performing preprocessing for making it linear.
 As the reader will see, we use log and differential transformations for making the history data stationary.

 Part2 includes performing a grid search on (p,d,q) values, fitting the data with any tuple of them, finding feasible tuples (i.e. the ones whose  residuals have no special trend) and saving the achieved RSS from each fitting.
 In the end, the best (p,d,q) tuple, w.r.t the RSS value, is presented.